Rory Fitzpatrick: Post-playing career

-Following Fitzpatrick's retirement, he opened a restaurant called Fitzy's Cooper Deli in the Rochester suburb of Irondequoit.
+Following Fitzpatrick's retirement, he took ownership of a restaurant called Cooper Deli in the Rochester suburb of Irondequoit.
 In 2021, he entered politics as the Republican candidate for Irondequoit Town Supervisor against Democratic nominee Joe Morelle Jr., the son of Congressman Joe Morelle.
 He defeated Morelle Jr by 76 votes to win the office.
+He lost the election in 2023 to Andrae Evens.